Elmo Hope: Early life

 Elmo Hope was born on June 27, 1923, in New York City.
 His parents, Simon and Gertrude Hope, were immigrants from the Caribbean, and had several children.
 Elmo began playing the piano aged seven.
 He had classical music lessons as a child, and won solo piano recital contests from 1938.
 Fellow pianist Bud Powell was a childhood friend; together, they played and listened to jazz and classical music.
 Hope attended Benjamin Franklin High School, which was known for its music program.
 He developed an excellent understanding of harmony, and composed jazz and classical pieces at school.

 At the age of 17, Hope was shot by a New York policeman.
 He was taken to Sydenham Hospital, where doctors reported that the bullet had narrowly missed his spine.
 Six weeks later, after Hope had been released from the hospital, he appeared in court, charged with "assault, attempted robbery and violation of the Sullivan Law".
 The police officers involved testified in court that Hope had been part of a group of five involved in a mugging.
-None of the other four, or any of the three alleged white victims, was identified by police; Hope stated that he had been running away with other passers-by after police started shooting, and was hit while trying to enter a hallway.
+None of the other four, or any of the three alleged white victims, were identified by police; Hope stated that he had been running away with other passers-by after police started shooting, and was hit while trying to enter a hallway.
 The judge dismissed the charges against Hope, after which Hope's attorney described the shooting as an "outrage", and the charges as "an attempted frameup".

 Hope's recovery was slow, and he did not go back to school.
 Instead, he played the piano in an assortment of taxi dance halls and other establishments in the city.
 Hope and Powell met fellow pianist Thelonious Monk in 1942, and the three young men spent much time together.
 This was interrupted in March 1943, when Hope enlisted as a private in the U.S. Army.
 In the enlistment records, Hope was listed as being single, with dependents.
 He had been married and had a son, who died.
 The terms of enlistment stated that Hope would be in the army "for the duration of the War [World War II] or other emergency, plus six months".